The Ultimate Guide to 40+ Dog Friendly Hotels in Ireland.

-From pet-friendly self catering options to luxury five-star resorts, I’ve got over 40 great apartments and hotels in Ireland that allow dogs to come on holiday with you.
+From pet-friendly self-catering options to luxury five-star resorts, I’ve got over 40 great apartments and Dog-Friendly Hotels in Ireland, perfect for bringing your little companion on the road with you.

 When I started researching this post, little did I know that there were so many hotels in Ireland that allow dogs.
 I have listed over 40 below, but there are actually a lot more.
-I chose hotels or apartments that were either recommended, or had a pet-policy on their website – so if you are aware of some that I have left out, please comment below and I will check them out.
+I chose hotels or apartments that were either recommended or had a pet-policy on their website – so if you are aware of some that I have left out, please comment below and I will check them out.

 The Salty Dog in Co.
 Down allows your pet to dine with you in the lounge.
 You can pre-book grooming services and dog sitting in many hotels, and I was amazed to learn that some even offer turndown teats!

 One thing that is common among all hotels in Ireland that allow dogs, is that you need to notify them in advance that you are bringing a dog with you.
 There may be only a few rooms in a particular hotel that are pet-friendly, so you have to book well in advance.

-I have also included some recommended self catering options at the end too.
+I have also included some recommended self catering options at the end and you can read my post on dog friendly Airbnbs in Ireland here.
 I hope you enjoy it and it helps you plan a holiday in Ireland with your pet in the near future.